imfing/hextra/exampleSite/content/docs/advanced/customization.md

 ## Further Customization

 Didn't find what you were looking for?
-Feel free to [open an issue](https://github.com/imfing/hextra/issues) or make a contribution to the theme!
+Feel free to [open a discussion](https://github.com/imfing/hextra/discussions) or make a contribution to the theme!